 What’s the Big Idea?

 Successful presentations in past competitions have been about a mobile organic food market, a new music sharing app, an aquaponics research project, and an employment initiative for adults in the autism spectrum.
-Keep in mind that you need to develop a project that falls into one of four categories: For-profit Business, Not-for-profit Social Venture, Research Project, or Community Engagement Initiative
+Keep in mind that you need to develop a project that falls into one of five categories: For-profit Business, Non-profit Social Venture, Research Project or Community Engagement Initiative.

 Working with your team, you’ll develop a presentation using the 10-20-30 Rule; that is, you’ll prepare 10 PowerPoint slides for a pitch that is 20 minutes long, using text no smaller than 30-point type on each slide.

 Participation in the competition will look great on your resume.
 And there’s the matter of money.
-The First Prize Team receives $5,000, Second Prize is $2,500, Third Prize is $1,500 and there is one Honorable Mention award.
+The First Prize Team receives $5,000, Second Prize is $2,500 and the Third Prize is $1,500.
 All who place will also get a trophy.

 Email Sarah Holt at email@example.com, Quigley Hall Coordinator or Prof. Chris Allison at firstname.lastname@example.org, Economics Department Entrepreneur in Residence.
 They’ll provide additional information.